aescuredo77/roseco/README.md

  **ServoMotor model for Ecology20 and detail of the interior circuit**

 The servomotor consists of a controller board with a PIC16f1503 and a LB1938FA driver, which drive a Pololu &quot;Micro-metal-gearmotors&quot; type reduction motor.
-The reduction of the motors is based on the need:
+The reduction of the motors is based on the need for example:

 - 100: 1, 130 rpm
 - 298:1, 45 rpm